cqframework/CQL-Formatting-and-Usage-Wiki/README.md

 To view the wiki, use the Wiki link at the top of this page, or follow this [link](https://github.com/esacinc/CQL-Formatting-and-Usage-Wiki/wiki).

+[Getting Started](https://github.com/cqframework/CQL-Formatting-and-Usage-Wiki/wiki/Getting-Started) - A collection of resources to help new users get started

 The Clinical Quality Framework Team